 From Anuradhapura we proceeded towards our last destination before we went back to Kandy, Dambulla.
-But before that we needed to eat something.
+But before that, we needed to eat something.
 So Suresh took us to the new Anuradhapura town where we had a great lunch.
-During the chit-chat he said that the city hospital here remained busy throughout the year when the war was going on, but now everyone was in peace.
-So much so for this peace !
+During the chit-chat, he said that the city hospital here remained busy throughout the year when the war was going on, but now everyone was in peace.
+So much for this peace!

 Anyway, after the delicious lunch, we started for Dambulla.
-As usual I spent the time dozing off and woke up only when we reached the place.
-Here we got to know that the Dambulla caves were not included into our circular ticket of the Cultural Triangle and we had to shell another LKR 1200 each for the visit.
+As usual, I spent the time dozing off and woke up only when we reached the place.
+Here we got to know that the Dambulla caves were not included in our circular ticket of the Cultural Triangle and we had to shell another LKR 1200 each for the visit.

 There is something with corridors which attracts me.
 Loved the long corridor and the external structure of the caves.
 It was built in a style unknown to me but the long corridors and their slightly mystical appearance looked so charming.

 After spending a lot of time at the top, we came down.
 By this time we were very tired and the only wish we had was to get back to our hotel in Kandy and crash in the bed.